Skip to content

 Sufficiency - Meaning in the context of sustainability

 What does sufficiency mean in the context of sustainable development?
-Surely you have heard of the sustainability strategies that should be anchored in politics and business to make our coexistence more resource-efficient and environmentally friendly and to improve the Environmental problems of our time to solve.
-One of these strategies is sufficiency - represented by the question: How can we do less Natural resources consume?
-For an honest answer to this, we need to find out and assess what we really need and what the right amount is.
+Surely you have heard about the sustainability strategies that should be anchored in politics and business in order to make all of our coexistence more resource-efficient and environmentally compatible, and to improve the Environmental problems of our time to solve.
+One of these strategies is sufficiency - representative of which is the question: how can we make less natural resources consume?
+For an honest answer to this, we need to find out and assess what things we really need and what is the right measure for them.

-In this article, I would like to introduce you to what exactly sufficiency is all about, what examples there are of it, how each of us can live more efficiently and to what extent sufficiency really means doing without.
+In this article, I would like to introduce you to what sufficiency is all about, what examples there are of it, how each of us can live more sufficently, and to what extent sufficiency really means doing without.
 Let's go!

 1. Definition